kokilakasture/OvarianCancerPrediction/README.md

 # OvarianCancerPrediction
-#these files can be directly imported and executed in the google collaboratory
+#these files can be directly imported and executed in the google collaboratory or Jupyter notebook.